jrudar/Triglav/README.md

 Figure 1: Clustering of Features.
 Colors are added by the SciPy Dendrogram function.
 ![alt text](https://github.com/jrudar/Triglav/blob/main/Triglav_Dend.jpg?raw=true)

 Figure 2: SAGE Values associated with each of the selected features.
-Five informative features were discovered by Triglav and two uninformative features (15 and 17) were also included.
+All seven informative features were identified by Triglav and one uninformative feature (12) was also identified.
 ![alt text](https://github.com/jrudar/Triglav/blob/main/sage_values.jpeg?raw=true)

 ### Disclaimer